epfl-si/homepage-archiveweb.epfl.ch/README.md

 Resume
 ------

-- Homepage of archiveweb.epfl.ch that displays the liste of archived websites.
+- Homepage of archiveweb.epfl.ch that displays the list of archived websites.

 Dev setup
 ---------